-Prebbleton Early Learners, previously known as Prebbleton Kindergarten, is one of four privately-owned services.
-This centre is located adjacent to the local school and provides education and care for infants, toddlers, and children to school age.
+Prebbleton Nursery and Education Centre is one of four privately-owned services.
+This centre is located alongside Prebbleton Childcare and Education Centre and provides education and care for infants and toddlers.
+The services philosophy views children as unique individuals, whose curiosity is to be encouraged.

 The service's philosophy upholds the three key values of manaakitanga, kaitiakitanga, and kotahitanga and views play as a tool for learning and exploration.
-The philosophy views the enactment of Te Tiriti o Waitangi through partnerships with children, whānau, and the teaching team.

-There have been staff changes since the 2021 ERO review.
-Two new team leaders are supported by a longserving centre manager/owner who has responsibility for aspects of governance and management of this group of services.
+The philosophy views the enactment of Te Tiriti o Waitangi through partnerships with children, whānau and the teaching team.
+Two new team leaders are supported by a long-serving centre manager/owner who has responsibility for aspects of governance and management of this group of services.